How to Become a Wisconsin Notary

 Wisconsin notaries are required to provide a written notice of any change of address to the Wisconsin Department of Financial Institutions within ten days of the change.
 It is important to keep a notary’s address current to ensure delivery of the commission expiration date notice.
 There is no fee for updating a notary public’s address information.
 Click here to complete the form Notary Public Address/Name/Seal Change.
 A notary public does not vacate his or her office as notary public by reason of the notary’s change of residence within the United States.

-How do I change my name on my Wisconsin notary commission?
+Do I have to change my name on my notary commission in Wisconsin?

 A Wisconsin notary public with a new legal name is required to complete and submit a Notary Public Address/Name/Seal Change form to the Wisconsin Department of Financial Institutions prior to using his or her new legal name.
 It is strongly suggested that the notary purchase a new seal or rubber stamp stating their new name with the required seal elements, and file an imprint of the new seal/stamp with the Department of Financial Institutions prior to using their new name and seal for notary purposes.
 For the remainder of the notary’s present commission, however, it is permissible to continue to perform notarial acts using a previous name if the notary signs his or her name exactly as stated on his or her seal or rubber stamp.
 A new or different name may not be signed in addition to the previous name, as in parentheses or in a hyphenated manner.
 No other name, seal, or stamp may be used when performing notarial acts unless the Wisconsin Department of Financial Institutions is notified in writing prior to usage.
 Each commission must be applied for and issued in the notary’s current legal last name.
 Click here to complete the form Notary Public Address/Name/Seal Change.